Projective Planes

 The Math Behind the Fact:

 This is an example of a surface that is said to be non-orientable, because any two dimensional creature in the surface can walk along a path that will take it back to the original spot but the creature will be mirror-reversed!
 Look at what happens to the smiley face in Figure 1.
-Do you think that our is orientable?
+Do you think that our universe is orientable?

 How to Cite this Page: